ktye/iv/GOALS.md

   - package xgo `xgo.Register(a)` adds helpers to translate from go to apl types.
 - Streaming
   - the type `Channel` combines two go channels for sequential reading and writing of any `apl.Value` to a concurrent process, rpc call or go routine

+# SPEED AND SIZE
+Of course it should be fast and compact.
+However the primary goal is implementation speed.
+This is hard enough.

+# DISCLAIMER
+The author has never used APL.
+It's a chicken and egg problem.
+Primary source for the implementation is the APL2 Language Reference, Dyalog 17 Language Reference guide and on some occasions the ISO spec.
+All testing has been done with tryapl.org.
+Thank you a lot, Dyalog for this.